-When you have an oiled floor, you have to keep it in good condition.
-In the medium or long term, when your oiled wood floor starts to show signs of wear and tear, it’s necessary to maintain and restore it by adding a layer of oil.
-Caring for an oiled floor in the long term is advantageous, since applying oil requires a lighter sanding compared to a floor that has been varnished.
-You can read the instructions below and try to apply one or two layers of oil to your floor by yourself.
-To make sure that you’re getting a quality job, you can call on L’Artisan du Plancher Montréal, a benchmark company in floor restoration.
-We have an in-depth knowledge of natural oils for wood, and we can travel all over Greater Montréal.
-You can contact us without any commitment to receive a free estimate.
+When you have an oiled floor, you need to keep it in good condition.
+In the medium to long term, when your oiled wood floor begins to show signs of wear, it is necessary to maintain and restore it by adding a layer of oil.
+However, long-term maintenance of an oiled floor is advantageous since the application of oil requires less sanding than a floor that has been varnished.
+Moreover, you can read the instructions below and try applying one or two coats of oil to your floor yourself.

-Consult the steps below to learn how to apply the oil.
-Once the oil is restored, keep in mind that it’s important to vacuum regularly to remove abrasive dirt.
-For regular cleaning, use cleaning products for oiled floors.
-Be careful not to overuse liquid substances – such as water – on the oiled finish; otherwise, you risk damaging and having to touch up the finish again.
+Consult the steps below to know how to apply the oil.
+After putting on the oil, keep in mind that it is important to vacuum regularly to remove abrasive dirt.
+For regular cleaning, use oil-based floor care products.
+Moreover, be careful not to use too many liquids – such as water – on the oiled finish, as this can damage it and require refinishing.

-To care for your floors, we recommend taking certain precautions, such as taking off your shoes, wearing slippers, cutting your pets’ nails and wiping off their paws before entering, installing felt under the furniture, etc.
+Therefore, to protect your floors, it is advisable to take certain precautions such as removing shoes, wearing slippers, cutting the nails of pets and wiping their paws before entering, installing felt under furniture, etc.

-And that’s it!
-Nothing could be simpler than caring for an oiled floor.
-Now it’s your turn!
+That’s it!
+Nothing could be easier than maintaining an oiled floor.
+It’s up to you!